Applied spectroscopy for future energy and environmental systems

-Would you like to discover the inner soul of the materials and processes through exciting measurements?
-In this course, you will learn it by using state-of-the-art spectroscopy techniques.
+Would you like to discover the inner soul of the materials and processes through exciting measurement techniques?

-In this course, you will learn how the spectroscopy techniques are used to analyse chemical and structural properties of various materials by interactions with electromagnetic radiation.
-We will introduce electromagnetic spectrum and discuss underlying theories behind matter transitions affecting radiation in different spectra ranges and thus enabling spectroscopic analysis.
+In this course, you will learn how the spectroscopy techniques can be used to analyse chemical and structural properties of various materials by interactions with electromagnetic radiation.
+We will introduce electromagnetic spectrum and discuss underlying theories behind matter transitions affecting radiation in various spectral ranges and thus enabling the spectroscopic analysis.

 What you will learn